 Do a Test!

-Set up everything as if you were going to host a class, and record a video on your phone to make sure that lighting, sound, etc. are to your liking.
-Move the camera around your kitchen, making sure things aren’t too bright or dark when you go over to the stove, zoom in on your cutting board, or bring the camera in close as you take a bite.
+Set up everything as if you were going to host your experience, and record a video on your phone to make sure that lighting, sound, etc. are to your liking.
+Move the camera around your space to make sure certain spots aren’t too bright or dark.
+Test out different camera angles to make sure you don't lose focus when bringing your camera in close.
 Can you hear yourself speaking over the sizzling pan or blender on high?
 Does the flour on your work surface look bright & blown out?
 Are there any distracting shadows behind you as you move around?